 The introduction describes the most pertinent papers and other relevant findings.
 It also includes the specific question driving the investigation.

 We endorse the Helsinki Declaration and expect that all investigations involving human subjects are performed in accordance with its principles.
 For animal experimentation, the Guiding Principles for the Care and Use of Animals, approved by the American Physiological Society, must be observed.
 The experimental methods should be explained concisely but with enough detail that they can be repeated by other investigators.
 Previously published procedures should not be described in detail; however, new or significant modifications require full descriptions.

 Ensure the correct use of the terms “sex” (when reporting biological factors) and “gender” (identity, psychosocial, or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example, in only one sex, authors should justify why, except in obvious cases.
 Authors should define how they determined race or ethnicity and justify their relevance.

-The sources of special chemicals or preparations should be given (i.e., company name, city, state, and country).
+The sources of special chemicals or preparations should be given (i.e., company name).
 All statistical methods and the criteria for significance levels should be described.
 In case reports, the materials and methods and results sections are replaced by case histories or case descriptions.
 All units should be expressed metrically according to the international system of units (SI).